Rey-EL/public-portfolio/README.md

 ---

-## Google Cybersecurity Certificate Labs
+## Google Cybersecurity Certificate - Professional Portfolio

 This section highlights hands-on projects and analyses completed as part of the Google Cybersecurity Certificate program, showcasing practical application of cybersecurity principles.